What is a PIP?

 Help distill, compare, evaluate, and share proposals.
 Encourage both new ideas as well as literature research.

-When possible, ollaborate with formal standarization processes like ISO Prolog.
-This may cover changes to the ISO Prolog standard (for which there may not be consensus for standardization yet), implementation-specific details for some particular system, helping identify and commenting non-conformant proposals, or marking proposals as candidates for future extensions.
+When possible, collaborate with formal standardization processes and in particular the Prolog ISO standard.
+This may cover changes to the ISO Prolog standard (for which there may not be consensus for standardization yet), implementation-specific details for some particular system, helping identify and commenting on non-conformant proposals, or marking proposals as candidates for future ISO extensions.

 PIP Types